blazingkin/blz-ospl/README.md

 2.)
 Download the blz-ospl project from github

 3.)
-Add the top folder to your PATH
+Add the project folder to your PATH

 4.)
 From the command line, run